 The Human Resources Committee regularly performs a formal market review utilizing one or more independent compensation advisors.
-In late 2010, the Committee engaged Longnecker & Associates ("Longnecker") to assist in setting executive compensation targets for 2011.
+For the 2011 compensation review, the Committee engaged Longnecker & Associates ("Longnecker") to assist in setting executive compensation targets for 2011.
 Specifically Longnecker conducted an independent third party executive compensation review and provided analyses, conclusions and recommendations for the total remuneration and mix of compensation elements for our executives.
 Longnecker's objectives were to:

-- Review the Corporation's total direct compensation elements (base salary, cash and equity based incentives) and their relative mix (percentage of total compensation that each element represented) for executive positions; - Assess the competitiveness of the Corporation's executive compensation, based on revenue, assets, market capitalization as compared to a peer group of publically traded companies defined by the Human Resources Committee, and to published survey data from companies with projected revenue levels similar to the Corporation; and - Provide conclusions and recommendations for current and future compensation packages for the Corporation's executives.
+- Review the Corporation's total direct compensation elements (base salary, cash and equity based incentives) and their relative mix (percentage of total compensation that each element represented) for executive positions; - Assess the competitiveness of the Corporation's executive compensation, as compared to a peer group of publically traded companies defined by the Human Resources Committee, and to published survey data from companies with projected revenue levels similar to the Corporation; - Assess the level of beneficial ownership in the Corporation by executives; and - Provide conclusions and recommendations for current and future compensation packages for the Corporation's executives.